What Is It?

-Polyvinyl Alcohol is a polymer of vinyl alcohol.
+Polyvinyl Alcohols are a large class of important cosmetic ingredients but only ethanol needs to be denatured to prevent it from being redirected from cosmetic applications to alcoholic beverages. is a A naturally occurring or synthetic molecule made up of repeating units called monomers. of vinyl alcohol.
 In cosmetics and personal care products, Polyvinyl Alcohol is used in a wide range of products, including makeup, skin care products and facial masks.

 Polyvinyl Alcohol is a synthetic alcohol that can occur as a white, tasteless and odorless powder.
-Polyvinyl Alcohol is produced by the controlled hydrolysis of polyvinyl acetate and normally contains some level of unhydrolyzed acetate groups.
+Polyvinyl Alcohol is produced by the controlled Decomposition of a chemical compound into smaller constituents by reaction with water. of polyvinyl acetate and normally contains some level of unhydrolyzed acetate groups.
 Polyvinyl Alcohol has a variety of noncosmetic uses including its use in solutions for the eyes.

 The Food and Drug Administration (FDA) includes Polyvinyl Alcohol on its list of basic compounds allowed to be used in food contact surfaces.
 Polyvinyl Alcohol is also allowed to be used in coatings in contact with food.
-The safety of Polyvinyl Alcohol has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of Polyvinyl Alcohol has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel evaluated scientific data and concluded that Polyvinyl Alcohol was safe as used in cosmetics and personal care products.

 CIR Safety Review: Clinical studies did not indicate that Polyvinyl Alcohol caused irritation.
 In an repeat insult patch test, Polyvinyl Alcohol had a low incidence of irritation during induction and no evidence of sensitization upon challenge.
 Further, a cumulative irritation study reported a low irritation.
 The CIR Expert Panel felt that the ingredient does not present a reproductive or developmental toxicity risk.
 No ocular irritation was noted from undiluted Polyvinyl Alcohol.
 Based on the available information, the CIR Expert Panel concluded that Polyvinyl Alcohol was safe as used in cosmetic formulations.